Code of Ethics & Conduct

 Safety

-Within the limits of their control, coaches have a responsibility
+Within the limits of their control, coaches are responsible for ensuring the performers' safety with whom they work.

 All reasonable steps should be taken to establish a safe working